apcxa/asl_abc/readme.md

 `
 Substitute your input and output file names.

 Finding Your Input File Name: Drag and drop a test image or find an existing image if you downloaded the dataset.
-It is recommended to use a picture from the dataset to get the most accurate result, but you can test it on any image.
+It is recommended to use a picture from the folder in GitHub named 'test_images' to get the most accurate result, but you can test it on any image.
 Find the image where you dragged and dropped it.
 Right click on the image and click "Copy Path".
 Paste into where "input_file.jpg" is in the command.

 output_file.jpg is the name you want your ouput image to be.
 For example, Aresult1.jpg